N-REU Program Dates: June 1–August 8, 2015

 Where You'll Sleep

-For your first two weeks here, June 3 – June 23, you will stay at the Best Western South Coast Inn.
+For your first two weeks here, June 1 – June 19, you will stay at the Best Western South Coast Inn.
 A free breakfast (eggs, waffles, etc.) is from 6:00 am –10:00 am daily.
-There is a heated pool, jacuzzi, ping pong, and free wi-fi.
+There is a heated pool, juzzi, ping pong, and free wi-fi.
 There is a free shuttle between the airport and the hotel as well as UCSB and the hotel 7:30 am – 10:00 pm every 30 minutes by request: (805) 967-3200.

-You will stay in the Santa Ynez Apartments from June 22nd to August 11th.
-When you live in the apartment, you are responsible for your own meals, and you will receive half of your stipend check up front.
+You will stay in the Santa Ynez Apartments from June 20 to August 9.
+When you live in the apartment, you are responsible for your own meals.
 The furnished apartments are 2-bedroom (2 students per room, 4 students per apartment).

 There is a Costco and an Albertson's grocery store not too far from the Santa Ynez apartments.
 Trader Joe's and other grocery stores nearby the Best Western.
 All of which are accessible via walking, bus, bike or you can make friends with someone with a car.